ARC-Lab-UF/intel-training-modules/RTL/exercises/simple_pipeline/README.md

 # Introduction

+In this example, you will be creating a simple pipeline in an AFU.

 This example demonstrates how to read from and write to the host-processor's memory from the AFU.
 Due to the difficulties of using CCI-P directly for accessing RAM, the example introduces a hardware-abstraction layer (HAL) that provides a simple DMA interface.
 The AFU uses that DMA interface to provide simple loopback functionality that reads an input array from memory